 Cost sharing is not required in this program.
-Applicants may, however, use voluntary cost sharing for projects in which the total costs exceed the amount awarded by NEH.
+Applicants may use voluntary cost sharing for projects in which the total costs exceed the amount awarded by NEH.

-Cost sharing or matching means the portion of the project costs not paid by NEH funds.
+Cost sharing or matching is the portion of the project costs not paid by NEH funds.
 Cost sharing will not be considered in the evaluation of applications.

 Voluntary cost sharing consists of the cash contributions made to a project by the applicant, including unrecovered indirect costs, and by third parties as well as third-party in-kind contributions.
-Third-party in-kind contributions means the value of non-cash contributions (such as property or services) that benefit the funded project, and are contributed by nonfederal third parties, without charge, to the recipient of the federal award.
+Third-party in-kind contributions means the value of non-cash contributions (such as property or services) that benefit the funded project, and are contributed by non-federal third parties, without charge, to the recipient of the federal award.

-Recipients are responsible for maintaining auditable records of cost sharing contributions.
+Recipients are responsible for maintaining auditable records of the source and use of cost sharing contributions.
 See 2 CFR §200.306 for additional information.